egmg726/rna-pathways/learners/setup.md

 Data is from Zenodo
-Link to paper here with description
+Link to paper here with description renee testing 123

 :::: prereq

 Some knowledge of R and RNA-seq analysis is assumed.

-This lesson assumes you have R and RStudio installed on your computer.
+This lesson assumes you have R and RStudio installed on your computer. hehe.

 ::::